 Now that you’ve discovered the spawn or refresh point and the Thunderjaw site, which contains only one large-sized machine, the next step should be to take it down faster.
 The quicker you destroy Thunderjaw, the faster you’d be able to loot valuable resources from it and earn XP in Horizon Forbidden West.
 That is why we have devised a short strategy that is efficient and effective in taking out Thunderjaw.

-You’d notice the Thunderjaw machine is circulating rocks higher than its own height in this area.
-You must use this to your advantage because the machine cannot deal with melee attacks while you are at the top of these rocks.
-This is the biggest strategic advantage you can utilize while fighting Thunderjaw, which is a menace in dealing with powerful melee attacks such as charged attacks and head bash.
+- Climb Rocks: Observe that Thunderjaw circulates rocks higher than its own height in the area.
+The machine cannot effectively deal with melee attacks while you are on top of these rocks.
+Utilize this strategic advantage to avoid its powerful melee attacks, including charged attacks and head bashes.

-Also, check out: Horizon Forbidden West Flying Mount
+Also, check out: Horizon Forbidden West Flying Moun

 You Might Fight This Interesting: Horizon Forbidden West Diving Mask